 Brands and Their Companies From the Gale Directory Library, find the companies behind the brand.

-Census Reporter- An easy to use Website to quickly check local demographics
+Census Reporter- An easy to quickly check local demographics

 Use NAICS (North American Industrial Classification System) codes to find market size, develop lists of competitors, suppliers or customers, find industry ratios, and more.

 In addition to the subscription databases below, see the Census & Demographic Data guide

 The New Americans: Recent Immigration and American Society Anther good resource for MKTG 455

 The Journal Demography

 American Consumer Satisfaction Index- The American Customer Satisfaction Index (ACSI) "is the only national cross-industry measure of customer satisfaction in the United States".
 Some free information- requires registering to receive PDFs.